Dreyhh/Vested/README.md

-# VestedTransfer
+# Vested

-`VestedTransfer` is a script that enables you to make multiple calls to the `VestedTransfer` extrinsic using Polkadot API.
+`Vested` is a script that enables you to make multiple calls to the `VestedTransfer` extrinsic using Polkadot API.

 ## How to use